 - Other Races: 5.2%

 Jobs for Allied Health Professions Grads in Illinois

 In this state, there are 57,580 people employed in jobs related to an allied health degree, compared to 1,414,230 nationwide.

 Wages for Allied Health Professions Jobs in Illinois

 Allied Health grads earn an average of $62,390 in the state and $61,540 nationwide.

 Most Popular Allied Health Professions Programs in IL

 There are 69 colleges in Illinois that offer allied health degrees.
 Learn about the most popular 10 below:

 28% of the teachers are full time.
 A typical student attending Triton College will pay a net price of $4,675.
-Students enjoy a student to faculty ratio of 19 to 1.
+19 to 1 is the student to faculty ratio.